Long read

 Hannah Brocke – CSO and Co-Founder, PlanBlue

 Healthy seagrass meadows are highly productive ecosystems crucial for carbon capture, yet many are now in decline.
-A new partnership between Fugro and PlanBlue will map these vital underwater meadows and monitor changes in their health, using advanced technology and AI to scale up operations effectively.
+Fugro and PlanBlue are working together to map underwater meadows and monitor their health.
+They are using remote services with advanced technology and AI to enhance operations.
+This collaboration aims to improve efficiency in tracking the health of underwater meadows.

 Carbon sequestration superstar